-Financial Aid-Undergraduate Day
+Financial Aid-Rindge Undergraduate Day

+Students are required to be financially clear before starting an academic semester.
 Students who do not have a zero balance on their student account at the start of an academic semester may be given Conditional Financial Clearance.
 Conditional Financial Clearance is for approximately one week.
 Students will be notified with a notice of Administrative Withdrawal Warning indicating the timeline in which they have to gain financial clearance.